kilian-lm/graph_to_agent/README.md

        gravity of a node
     2. conways game of life
     3. llama-index --> language corpus via edges
-10. explain different dimensions if somebody uses a pre-trained/ fine tuned model
+8. explain different dimensions if somebody uses a pre-trained/ fine tuned model
+9. Explain the sheer infinite statistical possibilities, starting with the two layers
+   1. explain the difference between the two layers
+   2. distance matrix
+   3. social interaction simulation by msg. protocols
+   4. Agent behaviour with dynamic environment